 The High Court has held that a bank waived privilege in all contemporaneous communications with its lawyers relating to particular transactions that were alleged to be a sham, as the bank had deployed the lawyers’ advice that the transactions were lawful in order to support its case on the merits.
-That was regardless of whether the particular documents relied on had already lost privilege by the time the bank had deployed them (having been provided to the SFO and used in a separate criminal trial): PCP Capital Partners LLP v Barclays Bank plc EWHC 1393 (Comm).
+That was regardless of whether the particular documents relied on had already lost privilege by the time the bank had deployed them: PCP Capital Partners LLP v Barclays Bank Plc EWHC 1393 (Comm).

 This is an application of the principle of collateral waiver, or the “cherry picking rule”, which says that a party who relies on privileged material to support its claim may be required to disclose other privileged material relating to the same issue or transaction.
 The principle is designed to avoid the unfairness which might result if the court were denied the full picture.